govend/govend/README.md

 * be compatible with any project
 * use the `internal` directory as specified in golang version 1.4
 * rewrite all import paths
-* rewrite golang import comments such as `// import "github.com/org/proj"`
+* rewrite golang import comments such as `// import "github.com/org/project"`
-* make the long import paths easy to maintain with `govend imports`
+* make vendor import paths easy to maintain with `govend imports`

 Demo